 "She is too kind," Gwen humbly acknowledged the Magister's praise.

 Unlike the academically inclined Magister Wen, Magister Birch was a Mage fastidious with his appearance.
-The man clothed himself in a suit tailored to fit his lanky body, punctuated with a vest patterned and threaded with dusky gold glyphs and paired with a pair of scaly Oxfords that likewise hinted at expensive Enchantments.
-Above a tightly buttoned collar, the Master Conjurer’s circle beard framed his grim lips.
-Beside the man, the casual and intimate seeming Dean Luo looked positively like a country uncle who had never seen the big city.
+The man clothed himself in a suit tailored to fit his lanky frame, punctuated with a vest patterned and threaded with dusky gold runes and paired with a pair of scaly Oxfords that likewise hinted at expensive Enchantments.
+Above a tightly buttoned collar, the Master Conjurer's circle beard framed his grim lips.
+Beside the man, the casual and intimate seeming Dean Luo looked like a countryside uncle.

 Gwen ignored that little jab at her rural origins and received the document Ellen levitated through the air.

 Supplementary Conjuration CJS1001

 Advanced Spell-shaping ASP1201

 Utility Transmutation UTT2003